 Add a Smart Card IdP

-The Smart Card feature in Okta allows your end users to use smart cards with a x.509 compliant digital certificate, such as a PIV card, as a primary authentication factor to sign in to Okta.
+Okta allows your end users to use Smart Cards with a x.509 compliant digital certificate as a primary authentication factor to sign in to Okta.
+A Smart Card is also called a personal identity verification (PIV) card.

 Task